 WHAT ENERGY DO YOU WANT TO CONVEY

-Through the fascinating color science, we learn that colors triggers emotions and feelings.
+Through the fascinating color science, we learn that colors trigger emotions and feelings.